Gibbs dynamics for fractional nonlinear Schr\"odinger equations with weak dispersion: Proof of Theorem

 where $F_N$ is given in \eqref{Eqn:FN}, $\mathfrak{h}^{N, L}$ and $\wt{\mathfrak{h}}^{N, L}$ are the operators given in \eqref{Eqn:hNL} and \eqref{wthNL}, and $z_N$ is the solution to \eqref{Eqn:newzN}.
-From the definition of $\text{{\textsf{Local}}} (M)$, we see that for each $N$, the decomposition of $y_N$ in the above is well defined, i.e. both $\mathfrak{h}^{N, L}$ and $z_N$ are well-defined.
-To prove the local well-posedness part of Theorem \ref{THM:main}, it suffices to justify the convergence the summation $\sum y_N$ in some proper sense.
+From the definition of $\text{{\textsf{Local}}} (M)$ in Definition \ref{Def:LocalM}, we see that for each $N$, the decomposition of $y_N$ in the above is well defined, i.e. both $\mathfrak{h}^{N, L}$ and $z_N$ are well defined.
+To prove the local well-posedness part of Theorem \ref{THM:main}, it suffices to justify the convergence of the summation $\sum y_N$ in some proper sense.

 From \eqref{GFF:reg} and \eqref{Eqn:FN}, we see that

 From \eqref{Eqn:keh}, we also have that

 \noi where $h_{k k'}^{N, L}$, the kernel of $\wt{\mathfrak{h}}^{N, L}$ given in \eqref{Eqn:keh}, is independent of $\{g_{k'}\}_{N/2 < \jb{{k'}} \le N}$.
 Therefore, by using Proposition \ref{Prop:te} (as well as Remark \ref{RMK:abs}), we obtain